Rush hour: United Kingdom

 For 16–25 Railcard holders, the offer of one-third off ticket prices is valid only after 10 am (unless a minimum fare is paid) or weekends.
 This restriction does not apply in July and August, the main summer holiday season.

 For other Railcards, other restrictions apply; for example, the Family Railcard and Network Railcard cannot be used for peak journeys within London and south-east England.

+In 2025, the Scottish government removed peak rail fares from ScotRail trains.
+This followed a pilot scheme introduced by the Scottish Greens in 2023.

 United States

 Efforts to manage transportation demand during rush hour periods vary by state and by metropolitan area.
 In some states, freeways have designated lanes that become HOV (High-Occupancy Vehicle, aka car-pooling) only during rush hours, while open to all vehicles at other times.
 In others, such as the Massachusetts portion of I-93, travel is permitted in the breakdown lane during this time.
 Several states use ramp meters to regulate traffic entering freeways during rush hour.
 Transportation officials in Colorado and Minnesota have added value pricing to some urban freeways around Denver, the Twin Cities, and Seattle, charging motorists a higher toll during peak periods.

-Transit agencies – such as Metro-North serving New York City and WMATA serving Washington, D.C. – often charge riders a higher "peak fare" for travel during the morning and evening rush hour.
+Transit agencies such as Metro-North serving New York City often charge riders a higher "peak fare" for travel during the morning and evening rush hour.

-Morning rush hour times can range from 6–10 am in cities like New York.
-Some New York commuters try to be on the road by at least 6am because traffic gets heavy between 6:30 and 10am.
-Many train commuters leave early to get the best seats on the trains, because by 7am the trains are packed with passengers standing or those who cannot get on.
-Los Angeles, California has several rush hours, including a midnight rush for night workers.
-Bus and train service (such as Metrolink) in Los Angeles are limited and tend to be underused, but their use is increasing.
-In the Chicago area people use Metra Trains, the 'L', and buses.

-In Northeast Ohio, near Cleveland, morning rush hour is 7–9 am, with the peak 7:30–8:30 am.
-Because of Cleveland's compact size, most people can be in Downtown Cleveland within 10–45 minutes.
-The Greater Cleveland Regional Transit Authority runs buses every half hour or more frequently and some routes have non-stop freeway buses that run during rush hour.
-Red Line heavy rail service runs every ten minutes, and the Blue, Green, and Waterfront Line light rail service runs every fifteen.